NethminaGunasekara/diit-csharp-notes/README.md

 ### 2.1.
 Namespaces

 A namespace is a **logical grouping of related types**.
-It helps to organize code and avoid naming conflicts. `using System;` statement tells the compiler to include the System namespace in oour code.
+It helps to organize code and avoid naming conflicts. `using System;` statement tells the compiler to include the System namespace in our code.
 This namespace provides many built-in classes and methods that are essential for developers.

 If we didn't include the `System` namespace, we would have to call the `Console.WriteLine()` method as `System.Console.WriteLine()`.